-It is necessary to agree upon standards of expected ethical behavior for all parties involved in the act of publishing in The Journal of Prevention of Alzheimer's Disease: the author, the journal editor, the peer reviewer and the publisher.
+It is necessary to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the Authors, the Editor-in-Chief, the Peer-Reviewers and the Publisher.

 The following ethic statements are based on COPE's Best Practice Guidelines for Journal Editors and on the International Committee of Medical Journal Editors (ICMJE) recommendations (" Uniform Requirements for Manuscripts Submitted to Biomedical Journals ", February 2006).